chaos-mesh/chaos-mesh/doc/stress_chaos.md

     cron: "@every 2m"
 ```

-1. Create a namespace for your application:
+1. Create a namespace for your application.
+For example, `tidb-cluster-demo`:

     ```bash
     kubectl create ns tidb-cluster-demo